We will show that the call of Joseph and the purpose of The Book of Mormon was to:

 Joseph did receive a call from God to bring forth the ancient record called The Book of Mormon.
 But that call did not include starting a church.

-In a revelation given to Joseph early on during the transcribing process, it described in more detail what he was called to do, and what the purpose of The Book was.
+In a revelation given to Joseph early on during the transcribing process it described in more detail what he was called to do and the purpose of The Book.

 1 Now, behold, I say unto you, that because you delivered up those writings which you had power given unto you to translate by the means of the Urim and Thummim, into the hands of a wicked man, you have lost them.

 2 And you also lost your gift at the same time, and your mind became darkened.

 3 Nevertheless, it is now restored unto you again; therefore see that you are faithful and continue on unto the finishing of the remainder of the work of translation as you have begun.